 - The tools and communication methods you choose to use are going to be up to you and the assistant you chose to hire.
 These may include, but are not limited to using:

 Once you’ve hired an assistant, he or she will now be a part of your team.
 You’ll get to decide how you’d like to get in touch with them, how often, etc. We recommend that you set clear expectations in terms of how to communicate with you, what hours of the days to expect to hear from you, how fast you’ll expect to hear back from them, etc.

 Tips about communicating with your virtual assistant to help you grow your business:

 - Define the primary and secondary communication channels you’d like to use on a day-to-day basis.

-- The primary channel may be Slack, while the secondary might be E-mail, or maybe the primary will be by phone, and the secondary will be through Facebook messenger.
+- The primary channel could be Slack, while the secondary might be E-mail, or maybe the primary will be by phone, and the secondary will be through Facebook messenger.
 It’s up to you.

 - Define the days of the weeks, and time during the day that you’d like your assistant to work for you and your company.
-Be sure to define the right time zone so there are no confusions.
+Be sure to define the right time zone so there is no confusion.

-- Be very clear of what’s your expectation about communicating during evenings and weekend.
+- Be very clear about your communication expectation during evenings and weekends.
 Keep in mind that it’s important to respect your virtual assistant’s personal time outside of work, so talk about it before you start working.